Judge stalls Uber, Postmates challenge to California job law

 State lawmakers passed the law “using a biased and overtly political process that ignored the voices of the workers most affected by the law and granted preferential treatment to an arbitrary group of industries,” Uber said in a statement.

-The lawsuit argues that the law exempts some industries but includes ride-share and delivery companies without a rational basis for distinguishing between them.
+The lawsuit argues that the law exempts some industries but includes ride-hail and delivery companies without a rational basis for distinguishing between them.
 It says that the law also infringes on workers’ rights to choose how they make a living and could void their existing contracts.

 Gee rejected all those arguments.

-The judge agreed that there is evidence that the law “targeted” the companies and that state lawmakers “specifically complained about Uber.”
+The judge agreed that there is evidence that the law “targeted” the companies and that some state lawmakers “specifically complained about Uber.”

 “But such targeting, even if it rises to the level of animus toward gig economy companies, does not establish an Equal Protection violation,” Gee wrote, given that the law also “addresses legitimate concerns” about the harmful misclassification of workers “in many industries, not just the gig economy.”